Lapsing permit – Family reunification or asylum (the Immigration Service)

 The Immigration Service recommends that you visit the website of the Danish mission before you submit your application.
 Individual offices might have additional requirements, such as extra passport photos or copies of your application

+If you are in Denmark, the Immigration Service will send the ruling digitally to your Danish e-boks or to your attorney if applicable.
 If you are outside Denmark, the Immigration Service will send the ruling to your Danish e-boks or to the diplomatic mission where you submitted your application.